krwndbbs/MOLEQL/README.md

 ## Acknowledgements and Citations

 - I needed to learn GUI programming in the Python environment.
-The book, "Beginning PyQt-Second Edition", by Joshua M. Willman was invaluable. [*Willman's GitHub*](https://github.com/Apress/Beginning-PyQt--second-edition/tree/main) page was also quite useful in this learning process.
+The book, `Beginning PyQt-Second Edition`, by Joshua M. Willman was invaluable. [*Willman's GitHub*](https://github.com/Apress/Beginning-PyQt--second-edition/tree/main) page was also quite useful in this learning process.

-- I initially thought programming in OpenGL might be beyond me, but then I discovered the book by Lee Stemkoski and Michael Pascale, "Developing Graphics Frameworks with Python and OpenGL" which I downloaded from the Taylor & Francis [*Open Access webpage*](https://www.taylorfrancis.com/books/oa-mono/10.1201/9781003181378/developing-graphics-frameworks-python-opengl-lee-stemkoski-michael-pascale).
+- I initially thought programming in OpenGL might be beyond me, but then I discovered the book by Lee Stemkoski and Michael Pascale, `Developing Graphics Frameworks with Python and OpenGL` which I downloaded from the Taylor & Francis [*Open Access webpage*](https://www.taylorfrancis.com/books/oa-mono/10.1201/9781003181378/developing-graphics-frameworks-python-opengl-lee-stemkoski-michael-pascale).
 Pygame, rather than PyQt, was used for input control, windowing, and image loading, and the associated code for the book chapters may be found at [*this webpage*](https://github.com/ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021).